 Rare Cannabinoid Company: CBC Protect

-Made with CBC isolate and MCT oil, this tincture contains 500 milligrams of CBC and zero THC.
+This tincture is made with CBC isolate and MCT oil.
+It has 500 milligrams of CBC but no THC.

 3Chi: CBC Oil Tincture

 3Chi offers a broad spectrum hemp extract in MCT oil with a custom terpene profile.
 The CBC Oil Tincture comes in three levels of CBC potency—250, 500, and 1,000 milligrams — and also boasts a blend of CBD, CBN, CBG, and CBDv.

 This CBD-dominant formulation from Coda Signature contains 400 milligrams of CBD paired with 200 milligrams of both THC and CBC.
 This healing balm was made to help people feel better.
 It contains calendula, lavender, frankincense, and lemon.
 Available in Colorado.